 Optimizing your spending during your time in Barcelona can be a bit of an art.
 You could be facing a different form of currency, different exchange rates and different fees associated with the use of ATM’s and credit cards abroad.

-The most convenient & cheapest way to easily access your money is opening a free bank account with Banco Sabadell.
-This way you have easy access to your money to pay for accomodation and living expenses.
+The most convenient & cheapest way to easily access your money is opening a free bank account with any of our partner banks.
+This way you have easy access to your money to pay for accommodation and living expenses.
 Furthermore you don’t have to worry about any fees related to the management of your account or withdrawing money.
 If you intend on doing an internship in Spain, your employer will also be able to deposit your salary into your Spanish bank account.

 Before deciding to open a bank account in Barcelona make sure to check with your current bank institute the costs related to ATM withdrawals abroad.
 For non-European citizens these costs can vary.
 For European citizens it’s a bit easier as within the countries of the EU, terms and fees of a bank account are equal to those in your home country.
 So if you want to withdraw money from a cash machine you will be charged as much money in Spain as in your country.
 Therefore it is often not necessary to open a bank account in Spain.